Seattle Children’s Hospital Research Institute

 The two protein chains that make up the T cell receptor are represented in this sculpture by copper and steel material.
 The long rods represent the part of the receptor that anchors it to the surface of the T cell and the steel circles are the part of the receptor that attach to the body’s infected cells.

-Our researchers are building receptors that enable T cells to recognize cancer cells, allowing a child’s immune system to wide out their cancer.
+Our researchers are building receptors that enable T cells to recognize cancer cells, allowing a child’s immune system to wipe out their cancer.
 We are also applying this approach to many other diseases, providing hope for a life-long cure without debilitating side effects.